 But upon entering university, he again struggled and turned to substance use.

 Mr Tran’s experience is aligned with research showing that students who are both targets of bullying and engage in bullying behaviour are at the greatest risk for mental health and behaviour problems compared with students who only bully or are only bullied, and that young people who bully have a 25 percent chance of having a criminal record by the age of 30.

-Mr Tran risked getting a criminal conviction himself before seeking drug and alcohol counselling and turning his life around.
 In recent months a growing faith has influenced his decision to serve young people as a Catholic high school teacher.

 He has already shared his message of hope with young people as a motivational speaker including through ReachOut Australia, a Federal government-funded mental health organisation for young people and their parents.

 “Ultimately I was blessed because I had parents who loved me,” he says, while his grandmother transmitted the faith to him from a young age.

 He believes many anti-bullying campaigns are less effective than they could be because they focus primarily on stories of the victims and neglect to consider ways to reform the perpetrators.